franroad/api/DOCUMENTATION.md

 - A minimum change in the code , invalidates the cached layer of ```COPY .. `` and below (we are using **docker-compose** instead of using docker build for creating the image)
 1. ``docker build -t api:v1 .``

+- Docker compose will use the Dockerfile for building the image

 - Now that we have the image we can use ``Docker Compose`` to test how the containers will interact (Docker compose used in dev envs), so in our case we will define the **api** conteriner and the **Postgresql** container
 - Each service its a container.
 With this config we are building the image and executing the container.